maim-lain/fourelements/book-1/home.md

 <br>
 <br>

-This page links to the other parts of the guide and also has information explaining the game mechanics.
+This page links to the other parts of the guide and also has information explaining the game's mechanics.
 Right now the slave route sections of the guide don't link anywhere because I haven't started those yet.&nbsp; (◞‸◟；)

 <br>
 <br>